bogdanb/hpmor/README.md

 Similarly, to build a single appendix or other non-chapter section, from the top directory use the command:

-`latexmk -norc -e '$chapterfile=FILENAME' -r latexmkrc -g FILENAME`
+`latexmk -norc -e '$chapterfile="FILENAME"' -r latexmkrc -g FILENAME`

 ## Contributing